-- a) In order to be eligible for membership in the sick leave pool, an employee must: - i) Be a full-time employee; and - ii) Have completed one (1) year of employment with the Board prior to application for membership; and - iii) Have a minimum of 80 hours of accumulated sick leave at the time of application for membership. - b) The Application for Membership in the Sick Leave Pool Form must be completed with the following: - i) Employee's name and social security number; - ii) A statement that the employee's participation is voluntary; - iii) An authorization for an initial contribution of eight (8) hours of sick leave to the pool;
+- a) In order to be eligible for membership in the Sick Leave Pool, an employee must: - i) Be a full-time employee; and - ii) Have completed one (1) year of employment with the Board prior to application for membership; and - iii) Have a minimum of 80 hours of accumulated sick leave at the time of application for membership. - b) The Application for Membership in the Sick Leave Pool Form must be completed with the following: - i) Employee's name and social security number; - ii) A statement that the employee's participation is voluntary; - iii) An authorization for an initial contribution of eight (8) hours of sick leave to the pool; - iv) An authorization for an additional contribution of sick leave upon depletion by the pool;

+- v) A statement of terms and conditions of membership in the pool; - vi) The signature of the participating employee. - c) Eligible employees will have 30 calendar days following the completion of one (1) year of employment to join the Sick Leave Pool.
+In addition, eligible employees may join the Sick Leave Pool during the annual open enrollment period from August 1st to September 15th.

+3) Participation/Maintenance

-- iv) An authorization for an additional contribution of sick leave upon depletion by the pool; - v) A statement of terms and conditions of membership in the pool; - vi) The signature of the participating employee. - c) Eligible employees will have 30 calendar days following the completion of one (1) year of employment to join the sick leave pool.
-In addition, eligible employees may join the sick leave pool during the annual open enrollment period from August 1st to September 15th. - 3) Participation/Maintenance - a) Participation in the sick leave pool is at all times voluntary and a participating member may withdraw at any time by giving written notice to the administrator of the sick leave pool. - b) When 320 hours have been deposited in the sick pool, the pool will be activated for use by eligible employees. - c) When the balance of the sick leave pool drops below 240 hours, each member will be required to contribute eight (8) hours of sick leave from his/her official sick leave record (not to exceed 16 hours in any one (1) calendar year). - d) Should a member be in the process of applying for leave from the pool at the time the pool is in need of replenishment, membership shall be continued and replenishment shall be waived.
-Upon return to duty and after the member has accrued 20 hours of sick leave, if the pool is in need of replenishment, this member will be required to contribute as noted in item c) above. - e) A member of the pool may request up to 240 hours from the sick leave pool.
+- a) Participation in the Sick Leave Pool is at all times voluntary and a participating member may withdraw at any time by giving written notice to the administrator of the Sick Leave Pool. - b) When 320 hours have been deposited in the Sick Leave Pool, the pool will be activated for use by eligible employees. - c) When the balance of the Sick Leave Pool drops below 240 hours, each member will be required to contribute eight (8) hours of sick leave from his/her official sick leave record (not to exceed 16 hours in any one (1) calendar year). - d) Should a member be in the process of applying for leave from the pool at the time the pool needs replenishment, membership shall be continued and replenishment shall be waived.
+Upon return to duty and after the member has accrued 20 hours of sick leave, if the pool needs replenishment, this member will be required to contribute as noted in item c) above. - e) A member of the pool may request up to 240 hours from the Sick Leave Pool.
 An additional 240 hours may be requested by the member due to extenuating circumstances.
 Approval for the additional 240 hours shall require renewed medical evaluation and committee review. - f) No member shall use more than 480 hours of leave from the pool in a calendar year. - g) Hours contributed to the pool shall be placed in a single account for use by all members.
-No contributions for the benefit of a specific individual, illness or position will be accepted. - A participating member who withdraws sick leave hours from the pool will not be required to replace those hours, except as a regular contributing member of the pool. - i) Any sick leave contributed to the sick leave pool by a member shall be forfeited upon the employee's cancellation of membership in the pool, retirement or termination from county employment.
+No contributions for the benefit of a specific individual, illness or position will be accepted. - h) A participating member who withdraws sick leave hours from the Pool will not be required to replace those hours, except as a regular contributing member of the pool. - i) Any sick leave contributed to the Sick Leave Pool by a member shall be forfeited upon the employee's cancellation of membership in the pool, retirement or termination from county employment.